 Following the decision from the FSC Bursary Fund Board, FSC will contact the school by letter or email.
 The school must sign to accept the Terms and Conditions of the FSC Bursary Fund and return these before FSC can release the cheque to the school.
 The FSC centre which you are visiting will invoice the school for the full course fee.

 FSC Bursary Terms and Conditions

 One of the Terms and Conditions for the school is to complete a written report (500 words) on their course and send 3 digital photographs in a .jpeg or alternative file format to FSC Head Office within one months of course completion.

 Full terms and conditions can be downloaded here:

 Why are Indices of Multiple Deprivation used as an indicator of disadvantage?

-Data from the most recent source will be used including England Indices of Multiple Deprivation 2015 DCLG Wales WIMD 2008 National Assembly Wales SIMD 2009 The Scottish Government NI Multiple Deprivation Measure 2010 Republic of Ireland new measures of Deprivation (Hasse and Pratschke 2006) at Electoral District Level showing very or extremely disadvantaged.
+Data from the most recent source will be used and links to these can be found below.
+Data will be used from the most recent government data sources, related to Indices of Multiple Deprivation, in the appropriate devolved nation.
 This is government data which uses small areas (in England called LSOAs – lower super output areas) which have populations of about 1500 people.
 The deprivation figures take into account a wide range of disadvantage measures (income, employment, health, education, housing, crime levels and environment) and are widely accepted as the best available method of identifying disadvantage at a ‘fine level’.
 To be considered for a bursary the home postcode of the individual student must have an IMD rank % of less than 10.00.
-Data from the most recent source will be used and links to these can be found below.

 Read Bursary Fund Stories